-Early results of the study have been published in the Canadian Journal of Education in the article, "School Principals and Students with Special Education Needs: Leading Inclusive Schools."
-Further results have been submitted for publication.
+Results of the study have been published in the Canadian Journal of Education in the article, "School Principals and Students with Special Education Needs: Leading Inclusive Schools."
 As well, eight case studies were developed from the results.
 These case studies were developed with the support of the Ontario College of Teachers and are being used in the professional learning of school principals in Ontario.

-This SSHRC-funded event will bring university faculty, Indigenous Knowledge Keepers/Educators, school system administrators (e.g. superintendents and those responsible for professional learning of school principals), and representatives of government ministries (e.g. education) and professional educational associations together for a one-day conference.
-The conference will be held on June 1, 2019, at the University of British Columbia (UBC), Vancouver, British Columbia.
-This conference will involve internationally-renowned speakers and will incorporate recent research on the subject of how school principals can support the inclusion of students with special education needs.
-Special education needs, such as learning disabilities and Autism, have historically been regarded as pedagogical or behavioural challenges and not viewed through a holistic, intersectional perspective.
+This SSHRC-funded event brought 80 university faculty members, Indigenous Knowledge Keepers/Educators, school system administrators (e.g. superintendents and those responsible for professional learning of school principals), and representatives of government ministries, and professional educational associations together for a one-day conference.
+The conference was held on June 1, 2019, at the University of British Columbia (UBC), Vancouver, British Columbia.

-An overarching theme for the conference is: How can we foster the competencies of school principals to support students with special education needs in inclusive schools?
-In response, the conference’s purpose is to engage internationally-known speakers, nationally-recognized researchers, and resources that have been developed as key outcomes of the 2016-2018 SSHRC study, then connect these outcomes with cutting-edge research and policy expertise in Canadian education.
+An overarching theme of the Intersectionalities in Leadership conference was: How can we foster the competencies of school principals to support students with special education needs in inclusive schools?

 Historically, there has been very little consideration for how Indigenous Traditional Knowledge can foster leadership for inclusive schools.
-As such, and in recognition of the important role of Indigenous educators in Canada, the program will provide a platform for a keynote Indigenous speaker, Kevin Lamoureux, National Education Lead of the National Centre for Truth and Reconciliation (accepted), to address recent advances in integrating Traditional Knowledge inclusively within Canadian education.
-A second keynote, Dr. Sheila Bennett, leader in inclusion research and policy development in Canada (accepted), will provide national and international perspectives on how school leadership influences inclusion for students with special education needs.
+As such, and in recognition of the important role of Indigenous educators in Canada, the program featured keynote Indigenous speaker, Kevin Lamoureux, former National Education Lead of the National Centre for Truth and Reconciliation, to address integrating Traditional Knowledge inclusively within Canadian education.
+A second keynote, Dr. Sheila Bennett (Brock University), a leader in inclusion research and policy development in Canada, provided national and international perspectives on how school leadership influences inclusion for students with special education needs.

-This SSHRC-funded project involves a partnership with the Ontario Principal Council (OPC) to learn how principals perceive of the inclusion of students with special education needs and, based on this research, to develop innovative, technology-enhanced case studies to support their professional learning in this area.
+This SSHRC-funded project involved a partnership with the Ontario Principal Council (OPC) to learn how principals perceive of the inclusion of students with special education needs and, based on this research, to develop innovative, technology-enhanced "choose your own adventure" case studies to support their professional learning in this area.
 These interactive case studies use a web-based platform and multi-modal delivery mechanisms (audio, video and text) to provide multiple options for decisions and feedback.

 Technology-enhanced, interactive case studies hold great promise for synthesizing two types of 21st century skill areas: learning and innovation, and information, media and technology.
 These skills are crucial for principals as they are tasked with the job of developing inclusive schools, one of the challenges confronting global societies.